Friedmann's Universe Controlled by Gauss-Bonnet Modified Gravity: Gauss-Bonnet Modified Gravity in Friedmann's Universe

-We'll see later that this system can have solutions where the Gauss-Bonnet topological invariant $\mathcal{G}$ is cyclically dampened, changing it's sign periodically, which could be used to describe a universe with stages of acceleration and deceleration, but first let us consider the case where $\mathcal{G}$ is constant for an interval or indefinitely.
+It is apparent that for $n>2$ the dynamical system presents a singularity when $\mathcal{G}=0$ in the phase space, which may provide a barrier for the system to transition between positive and negative values of $\mathcal{G}$.
+Then, $n=2$ provides the simplest case in order for $\mathcal{G}$ to have the ability to change sign, and consequently, give rise to a model with epochs of accelerated and decelerated rates of expansion.
+We will see later that this system can have solutions where the Gauss-Bonnet topological invariant $\mathcal{G}$ is cyclically dampened, changing it's sign periodically, which could be used to describe a universe with stages of acceleration and deceleration, but first let us consider the case where $\mathcal{G}$ is constant for an interval or indefinitely.